mameolan/Avalonia.ExtendedToolkit/README.md

 1. Progress Ring

 2. Flyout

-3. Sliders with Markers (vertical only not working)
-4. SplitView
+3. SplitView

-5. TreeGrid has to many subitems.
+4. TreeGrid has to many subitems.

-### Style rework
+### Rework to do

 ------